YOU CAN’T CHANGE THE FACT THAT THE WORLD IS STRESSFUL, BUT SCIENCE SUGGESTS YOU CAN CHANGE HOW YOU RESPOND TO IT.

 In this 7-day course you'll get short video lessons followed by guided meditations, packed with practical, actionable tools to bounce back from stress and use it to your advantage.

-STRESS BETTER: COURSE OUTLINE
+STRESS BETTER: CHALLENGE OUTLINE

 WITH SEBENE SELASSIE + PROF. MODUPE AKINOLA

 SESSION 3: STRESS IS YOUR ALLY

 SESSION 4: HOW TO FACE THE TOUGH STUFF

 SESSION 5: GIVE YOUR INNER CRITIC A BREAK